Enterprise cloud computing refers to cloud environments designed to store and manage IT resources for large organisations.

 The differences in platform services, infrastructure tools, and system configurations can be associated with a lot of redevelopment work.
 This is why long-term cloud approaches are frequently considered by enterprises before they commit to one of the providers.

 Cloud services can be scaled at a rapid rate with the introduction of new applications and services by teams.
-In the absence of defined governance policies, the organization can experience disorganized security practices, a lack of control over use of resources, or even duplication of systems in various departments.
+In the absence of defined governance policies, the organization can experience disorganized security practices, a lack of control over the use of resources, or even duplication of systems in various departments.

 Setting up governance structures assists companies in retaining authority over the use of the cloud, infrastructure policies, and standards of operation.